sebastian-carpenter/parallel-grid-searcher/README.md

 # header files

+# version_1

 ## array_generator

+This one creates the structs used throughout the program.
+The create_structs function requires file I/O and can return an error.
+Grids are allocated using malloc so grids might be limited in size, but I am unsure if there is an actual limit.
+I tried with a 100000x100000 grid and it never stopped allocating until I ran out of patience.

+## calculate

+This does all the calculations for the programs.
+Currently it computes the largest product of 4 numbers in the vertical, horizontal and both diagonal directions.
+Each function call revolves around a cell which serves as the origin for performing the 4 computations.
+The handling of variables is a little funky but it improves performance.

+## parallel_helper

+This is the middleman for the parallel functions.
+When a pthread is started up it will call calculate_step and begin calculating a row.

+# version_0

+## array_generator

 This one generates the 2D and 3D arrays used throughout the program.
 The 2D array requires file I/O and so is more complex than the 3D one to allocate.
-Both are allocated using malloc and so grids are limited in size to roughly 40000 x 40000 I think, but I have never tried it.
-A better implementation could fix this but grids greater than 10000 x 10000 are excessive for testing, so it would be unnecessary.
+The answer array and grid are allocated using malloc so they might be limited in size, but I am unsure if there is an actual limit.
+I tried with a 100000x100000 grid and it never stopped allocating until I ran out of patience.

 ## calculate